David-Hickey/Bukkit-RTP/README.md

 # Bukkit-RTP

-Rewrite of my ancient RTP plugin for Bukkit.
+This plugin enables players to teleport to a random location in the wilderness.
+Handy for stopping griefers!